The latest and best Cordless Vacuum Cleaners

 Li-ion battery can be charged in or out of the mop and can be replaced

-if necessary.
 The Supermaid has a smaller, inbuilt 7v battery and no

 spraying facility.
 It still does the job and comes with 2